-Internal Style Sheet: All styling must be in a style section in the head of each webpage.
-No style= attributes are allowed in the body of your webpages.
-You are not allowed to use for styling.
-You are permitted to use id= or class= to apply styling as needed.
+Style Sheet: All styling must be in a style section in the head of the document.
+No style= attributes are allowed in-line.
+You may use id= or class= to apply styling as needed.

 This is judged by me looking at your page source and searching for the word "style" wherever it might appear on your page.